-We will be running our exciting new film project, ‘Holding History’, from Monday 30 July to Friday 4 August 2018, and we have places for 14 enthusiastic young people (aged 16-19 years) to take part.
+We ran our exciting film project, ‘Holding History’, from Monday 30 July to Friday 3 August 2018, with a group of enthusiastic young people (aged 16-19 years).

-Working with professional filmmaker, Nigel Kellaway, you will have the opportunity to explore original documents from our collection spanning key events and lesser-known personal stories from the past 1,000 years of history.
+Working with professional filmmaker, Nigel Kellaway, students had the opportunity to explore original documents from our collection spanning key events and lesser-known personal stories from the past 1000 years of history.
 What is The National Archives?
 How has it changed and developed over the centuries?
 What are the challenges, threats and importance of an archive in today’s world?

-From the Domesday Book to the Dark Archive, you’ll have the chance to engage with our collection and create a stop-motion film of your interpretations.
+From the Domesday Book to the Dark Archive, students had the chance to engage with our collection and create a stop-motion film of your interpretations.

-Taking part in this project will enable you to:
+Taking part in this project enabled students to: